Aersaud/YOLOL/Dev/Waypoint System/README.md

 There are 2 ways to install the Waypoint System.
-The Preferred Method is easier in general, however instructions are available below if you need to install manually.
+The Preferred Method is the EASIEST install, however instructions are available below if you need to install manually.